Close Menu

 Door Swing Direction Matters

-You need to order the correct hand for your door.
+You need to order the correct handle for your door.
 Stand in the doorway with your back to the hinges.
 If the door handle is on your left, you need a left-hand door.
 If the handle is on your right, you need a right-hand door.

 Another method: Face the door from the side it opens toward.
 If the handle is on the left, order left-hand.
 If the handle is on the right, order right-hand.